South Melbourne

 South Melbourne lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-By Feb 2026, the estimated population of the suburb of South Melbourne is around 14,387.
-This reflects a growth of 2,839 people since the 2021 Census, which reported a population of 11,548.
-The change is inferred from AreaSearch's estimate of the resident population at 13,825 as of June 2024, along with an additional 1,757 validated new addresses since the Census date.
-This results in a population density ratio of 6,569 persons per square kilometer, placing South Melbourne among the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 24.6% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a notable growth leader in the region.
-Overseas migration contributed approximately 99.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of South Melbourne is around 14,387, reflecting an increase of 2,839 people since the 2021 Census.
+This growth represents a 24.6% increase from the previous population count of 11,548.
+The change is inferred from AreaSearch's estimation of the resident population at 13,825 in Jun 2024, following examination of the latest ERP data release by the ABS and an additional 1,757 validated new addresses since the Census date.
+This results in a population density ratio of 6,569 persons per square kilometer, placing South Melbourne in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 24.6% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 99.0% of overall population gains during recent periods, driving primary growth for South Melbourne.

 Frequently Asked Questions - Population